Managing Shoulder Pain as You Age

 - The shoulder exercise you see people doing in the gym doesn’t work

 - Shoulder pain exercises you can do at home or in the gym

 - The correct way to do chest exercises to avoid shoulder pain

 - The most neglected muscle for healthy shoulders and how to strengthen it

 - And much more!

-Health shoulders take work to maintain, but if you apply the simple rules outlined in this video to your exercise program and activities of daily life, your shoulders will be healthier.
+Healthy shoulders take work to maintain, but if you apply the simple rules outlined in this video to your exercise program and activities of daily life, your shoulders will be healthier.

 - Maintain good posture by engaging your lower traps and keeping your ears over your shoulders.

-- Avoid shoulder abduction when doing overhead shoulder exercises – keep your hands in front of you and elbows close to your sides.
+- Avoid shoulder abduction when doing overhead shoulder exercises – keep your hands in front of you and your elbows close to your sides.